bbc/tams/docs/appnotes/0004-tams-for-data.md

 Timed text, such as closed captions, is relatively low data rate.
 But it is often used alongside audio and video, using similar workflows.
 Existing live workflows in television broadcast facilities may make use of [SMPTE 2110-43](https://ieeexplore.ieee.org/document/9521125)/[RFC8759](https://www.rfc-editor.org/rfc/rfc8759.html) to carry small independently decodable XML documents containing the captions.
-The usage patterns, recommended frequency, and likely size of these documents lend themselves well to storage in a TAMS store, however care should be taken to balance the flexibility of shorter segments (and smaller XML documents) against the increased metadata storage overhead.
+The usage patterns, recommended frequency, and likely size of these documents lend themselves well to storage in a TAMS store, however care should be taken to balance the flexibility of shorter Segments (and smaller XML documents) against the increased metadata storage overhead.

 ### Time-based metadata